rpeszek/GraphPlay/README.md

 When I get to it, I will want to try other approaches like using Free.
 Doing polymorphism without much language support is just so intriguing.

-Project uses somewhat unusual folder structure:
+Project uses somewhat unusual folder structure because in addition to standard 'src' and 'test' it has a separate folder called 'play'.
-* src - contains PolyGraph.xyz modules with mostly polymorphic type class level
-* play - contain files that demo the library
-* test - is a TODO
+That folder contain files that demo the library.
+I am re-working these as literate programs.
+I think of them as code versions of blog posts.
+I love FP and Haskell and maybe my affection will become more contagious with these little program examples.

 To play with this project: